Mid-America CMAA Grants and Scholarships

 Richard Aubin Memorial Grant Program

 The Richard Aubin Memorial Grant Program has been established in honor of Richard "Dick" Aubin, CFE, CCM, who joined the Mid-America Chapter in January 1963 and served as President in 1970.
 Mr. Aubin began his career in club management at the Officer's Club at Fort Sill, Oklahoma and eventually moved to the Kansas City area where he managed Tomahawk Golf Club, Hillcrest Country Club, Rockhill Tennis Club and The Carriage Club.
 He became extremely active with both the local Chapter and the national association of the Club Management Association of America (CMAA).
 He mentored many young managers and counseled the most experienced managers.
 Dick hosted many Chapter meetings and attended more than 40 National conferences.
 He earned his CCM and was a member of the National Honor Society as well as many National committees.
 He served as a National Director for CMAA for three years from 1977-1979 and a member of the CMAA task force that introduced the Expo to the National conference.
 Dick Aubin was a true leader in the hospitality industry.

 Download Aubin Grant Application

 Mid-America Chapter CMAA Manager Grant Program

-The Chapter Manager Grant Program is designed for "engaged" members who require assistance in pursuing an educational opportunity to further their career.
-It is specifically designed for a member that does not otherwise qualify for a chapter scholarship award or for an educational offering that does not qualify for a chapter scholarship award.
+The Chapter Manager Grant Program is designed for ‘engaged’ managers who require assistance in joining the CMAA or, pursuing an educational opportunity to further their career.
+It is specifically designed for a manger that does not otherwise qualify for a chapter scholarship award or for an educational offering that does not qualify for a chapter scholarship award.